TosbackCgusBridge-Bot/CGUs-versions/Reddit/Terms of Service.md

-**reddit user agreement** _Last Revised Dec 11, 2013.
-Effective Jan 10, 2014_
+**reddit user agreement** _Last Revised Apr 29, 2014.
+Effective May 15, 2014_

 > reddit powers thousands of distinct online communities.
 > these terms and your conduct make that possible.

 1 Hello redditors and people of the Internet!
 We want you to know your rights and our rights and so we have prepared this agreement ("user agreement" or "agreement") between reddit ("we", "our," "us") and you.
-This agreement sets the terms of your use of the reddit website and services ("reddit") that include subreddits, messenging, and reddit.tv.
+This agreement sets the terms of your use of the reddit website and services ("reddit") that include subreddits, messaging, reddit mobile, and reddit.tv.
 This agreement is meant to encourage a fair and tolerant place for ideas, people, links, and discussion.

 2 We also operate redditgifts, which has its own terms that you should read here.